“By failing to prepare, you are preparing to fail.”

-Ransomware is malware that uses encryption to deny access to a user’s data until a ransom is paid.
-A ransomware attack can spread malicious attachments and links in phishing emails, insecurely configured networks, by unwittingly visiting an infected website, or installing a fake software update.
+Ransomware is malware that uses encryption to deny access to a user’s data until they pay the ransom the attacker requests; after the ransom is paid, the attacker may provide the key to unlock the files.
+Ransomware can spread through malicious attachments and links in phishing emails, insecurely configured networks, by unwittingly visiting a malware infected website, or installing a fake software update.
 These actions set into motion a series of events that allow threat actors to infiltrate the victim’s network, navigate through it, and eventually deploy the ransomware payload setting up the path for extortion.
 Contrary to what users of a ransomware targeted network experience during the event, deployment of ransomware is not an instantaneous process.
 Instead, it is a symptom of an ongoing problem – the result of a series of unfortunate events.
 In most cases, it is also an indication that the network has been previously compromised.

 Ransomware & the Cyber Kill Chain

 There are many different types of ransomware, but ransomware attacks tend to follow similar patterns.
 In cyberattacks, patterns like this are sometimes called the “cyber kill chain”.
 The term “kill chain” has its origins in the military and is used to describe the steps an enemy follows during an attack.
 As it relates to Ransomware, the cyber kill chain includes the following steps which are carried out by the threat actor: